Tanganyika (1961–1964): History

-Tanganyika originally consisted of the Tanganyika Territory, the British share of German East Africa, which the British took under a League of Nations Mandate in 1922, and which was later transformed into a United Nations Trust Territory after World War II.
-The next largest share of German East Africa was taken into Belgian trusteeship, eventually becoming present-day Rwanda and Burundi.
+Tanganyika originally consisted of the Tanganyika Territory—the British share of German East Africa—which the British took under a League of Nations mandate in 1922, and which was later transformed into a United Nations Trust Territory after the Second World War.
+The next largest share of German East Africa was taken into Belgian trusteeship as Ruanda-Urundi, eventually becoming present-day Burundi and Rwanda.

-The Tanganyika Independence Act 1961 transformed the United Nations trust territory into the independent sovereign state of Tanganyika, with Elizabeth II as queen of Tanganyika.
-The monarch's constitutional roles were mostly exercised by the governor-general of Tanganyika.
+The Tanganyika Independence Act 1961 (10 & 11 Eliz.
+2. c.
+1) transformed the United Nations trust territory into the independent sovereign state of Tanganyika, with Elizabeth II as Queen of Tanganyika.
+The monarch's constitutional roles were mostly exercised by the Governor-General of Tanganyika.

-Tanganyika adopted a new constitution in 1962 that abolished the monarchy, with the National Assembly (the majority of whom were members of the Tanganyika African National Union Party) drastically revising the new constitution to favor a strong executive branch of government, namely a president.
-Tanganyika then became a republic within the Commonwealth of Nations, with Julius Nyerere as president of Tanganyika.
-After the Union of Zanzibar and Tanganyika, an interim constitution amended from the 1962 Constitution became the governing document.
+Tanganyika adopted a new constitution in 1962 that abolished the monarchy, and the National Assembly (the majority of whom were members of the Tanganyika African National Union Party) thoroughly revised the new constitution to favour a strong executive branch of government, namely a president.
+Tanganyika then became a republic within the Commonwealth of Nations, with Julius Nyerere as the President of Tanganyika.
+After the Union of Zanzibar and Tanganyika, an interim constitution adapted from the 1962 Constitution became the governing document.
 Although meant to be temporary, the constitutions remained effective until 1977.

 The unification of Tanganyika and Zanzibar in 1964 followed Nyerere's principle of Ujamaa which entailed a strong "territorial nationalism."